PolakiniO/WTouch/README.md

 ## Building from source

 1. Install your preferred build tools:
-   * **Windows (Visual Studio Code workflow)** – install the latest [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/) with the “Desktop development with C++” workload, [CMake](https://cmake.org/download/), and [Ninja](https://ninja-build.org/).
-Inside Visual Studio Code, add the official [CMake Tools extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools).
-Launch **Developer PowerShell for VS** (installed alongside the build tools) before opening VS Code so that the MSVC environment is available to both PowerShell and the editor.
+   * **Windows (Developer PowerShell workflow)** – install the latest [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/) with the “Desktop development with C++” workload, [CMake](https://cmake.org/download/), and [Ninja](https://ninja-build.org/).
+Run the commands shown below from **Developer PowerShell for VS** so that `cl.exe` is available to CMake and Ninja.
-   * **Windows (command-line only)** – install the Visual Studio Build Tools (or a full Visual Studio installation) and CMake.
-Run the commands shown below from **Developer PowerShell for VS** so that `cl.exe` is available to CMake.
+   * **Windows (Visual Studio Code integration)** – follow the Developer PowerShell setup above, then install the official [CMake Tools extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools).
+Launch **Developer PowerShell for VS** before opening VS Code so that the MSVC environment is available to both PowerShell and the editor.
    * **Linux/macOS** – install a recent C++17 compiler, CMake, and Ninja.

    On Windows you can let the repository install the prerequisites for you.
 Launch an elevated **Developer PowerShell for VS** or Windows Terminal session and run: